 For Overnight Pancakes:

-- Second, cover the mixture and let it rest at room temperature (or in the refrigerator – optional) overnight for 8 – 12 hours.
+• Second, cover the mixture and let it rest at room temperature (or in the refrigerator) overnight.

 For Same Day Pancakes:

-- First, whisk your sourdough starter discard with milk, maple, vanilla extract, butter or oil and egg.
+• First, whisk your sourdough starter discard with the oil and other wet ingredients.

 Tips for Making the Best Pancakes!